 My paintings examine concepts of Time and modes of expressing temporality.
 In my current body of work I have sifted through art history to find many ways the passage of time is expressed visually and to combine these traces into abstract works using a range of materials and techniques.
-So far I have focused on five modes of temporal expression: Light, Motion, Stillness, Counting, and Memory.
+So far I have focused on six modes of temporal expression: Light, Motion, Stillness, Counting, Memory, and the Degradation of Materials.

 One of the inspirations for my current body of work comes from the apocryphal story of the ancient Greek artists, Apelles and Protogenes, competing to draw the “perfect line.”
 I became fascinated with imagining this perfection and concluded that the perfect line is a horizontal as the horizon is always part of our visual field.
 However, what I find interesting about the horizontal is the breaking of it, the interruption, whether it is a blade of grass standing up, the broken horizontal bands of reflection on water, the mechanical repetition of an EKG, or perhaps merely the suggestion of the horizontal line interrupted continually.
 Taking these thoughts further, I researched the ways the horizontal line functions within human perception and have found that while we are vertical creatures, standing on two feet, science finds the horizontal is comforting and calming, a line that is meditative and sublime.
 Ironically the perfect line then is the flat-line which medically, as in an EKG, equals death.
 The interruption then, becomes a representation of life itself, the repeated jolt of the beating heart.